Towards the renormalisation of the Standard Model effective field theory to dimension eight: Bosonic interactions II: Structure of the anomalous dimension matrix

 \section{Structure of the anomalous dimension matrix}

-The $\mathcal{O}(v^4/\Lambda^4)$ piece of the RGEs of both relevant and marginal bosonic interactions of the SMEFT, driven by operators that can arise at tree level upon matching, are provided in an auxiliary file on \htmladdnormallink{github.com/SMEFT-Dimension8-RGEs}{https://github.com/SMEFT-Dimension8-RGEs}.
+The $\mathcal{O}(v^4/\Lambda^4)$ piece of the RGEs of both relevant and marginal bosonic interactions of the SMEFT, driven by operators that can arise at tree level upon matching, are provided in an auxiliary file on \href{github.com/SMEFT-Dimension8-RGEs}{https://github.com/SMEFT-Dimension8-RGEs}.
 Here we limit ourselves to discussing some generic aspects of this result.

 The structure of the anomalous dimension matrix $\gamma$ of dimension-eight bosonic operators is shown in Tabs.~\ref{tab:dim8adm} and ~\ref{tab:dim8adm2} for the contributions resulting from the insertion of bosonic and fermionic dimension-eight terms respectively.
 The entries of the tables correspond to the order in the SM couplings of the leading contribution of the renormalisation of the operators in the rows by insertions of the dimension-eight operators present in the columns.
 For the latter operators, we considered only those which can be generated at tree-level by weakly-coupled UV theories~\cite{Craig:2019wmo} which can renormalise bosonic operators.
 Note that since we are computing the RGEs at one-loop, at most two of the fields composing the inserted operator can be taken as internal particles, while the remaining ones will be external.
 Thus, since tree-level generated bosonic interactions involve at least four Higgses~\cite{Craig:2019wmo}, these will not renormalise operators that only involve gauge bosons which are therefore not shown in the tables.
 This is illustrated in Fig. \ref{fig:bosonic}, where we see an example of an insertion of a four-Higgs term that contributes to processes with external Higgses.